 If you want to start an aksjeselskap (AS), it is required that more than half of the board of directors are Norwegian or EEA citizens.

-When starting an AS you need a share capital of at least 30 000 NOK, that can be used to for investments or payments in the start-up phase, but is also a safety for the company’s creditors.
-This means that the company is responsible, and you cannot loose more than what value that is in the company.
+When starting an AS you need a share capital of at least 30 000 NOK, which can be used to for investments or payments in the start-up phase but is also a safety for the company’s creditors.
+This means that the company is responsible, and you cannot loose more than what value is in the company.